cypress-io/testing-workshop-cph/slides/01-basic.md

 ![Fails to find text](img/fails-to-find-text.png)

-Note:
-This is a good moment to show how Cypress stores DOM snapshots and shows them for each step.

 +++

 ## Questions 1/3

-- what happens when you execute `npm run cy:run` or `npx cypress run`?
+- what happens when you execute `npm run basic`?

-+++

-## Questions 2/3

-- where are the docs for `cy.contains` command?
-- why is the command failing?
-  - **hint**: use DevTools
-- can you fix this?

-+++

-## Questions 3/3

-- do you see the command retrying (blue spinner)?
-- use `timeout` option to force the command to try for longer
+- same as `npx cypress run --spec 'cypress/integration/01-basic/spec.js'`

+Note:
+You should see single spec running, and on failure it should save a screenshot, and there should also be a video of the test run.

 +++